jayachandranj840/weather-project/README.md

 Overview
 The Weather App is a Node.js application that fetches weather data from the OpenWeatherMap API and displays it on a web page.
 This README will guide you through setting up, configuring, and running the project.

-Prerequisites
+1.Prerequisites
 Before you begin, ensure you have the following installed:

-Node.js: You can download and install Node.js from nodejs.org.
+2.Node.js: You can download and install Node.js from nodejs.org.
 Installation Steps
 Clone the Repository

-Clone the project repository from GitHub using the following command in your terminal or command prompt:
+3.Clone the project repository from GitHub using the following command in your terminal or command prompt:

 bash:
 git clone https://github.com/your-username/weather-app.git
 Replace your-username with your GitHub username.

-Navigate to the Project Directory
+4.Navigate to the Project Directory

-Change into the project directory:
+5.Change into the project directory:

 bash:
 cd weather-app
 Install Dependencies

-Install the necessary Node.js dependencies defined in package.json:
+6.Install the necessary Node.js dependencies defined in package.json:

 bash:
 npm install
 This command will download and install the required packages, including express and axios.

-Configuration
+7.Configuration:
 Before running the application, you need to configure your OpenWeatherMap API key in the server.js file:

 Obtain an API Key